whether you are having a home birth or hospital birth, you can have your placenta encapsulated.

 You will need to inform your OB or your midwife team that you are interesting in keeping your placenta.
 Its also a good idea to put this in your birth plan.
 Ask your birth partner or doula to help advocate for you if you feel that you won’t be able.
 Since a law protecting a woman’s right to her placenta passed January 2014, all hospitals in Oregon must allow families to take their placentas home immediately after the birth (unless there is a health risk involved such as a uterine infection during labor).
 You may want to have someone in your support circle on hand so that they can deliver it home to your fridge.
 I can come to get started at that time, and often, I can have the pills ready for you even before you return from the hospital.

+Yes!
 I recommend that you bring a cooler with you to the hospital, as the majority of the hospitals in the area will *not* refrigerate it for you.
-They will package the placenta up for you and provide ice so that it can be kept cold in your personal cooler.
+I suggest one around the 28qt size to accommodate the packaging the hospital will use.
+The staff will package the placenta up for you and provide ice so that it can be kept cold in your personal cooler.
 It is highly crucial that your placenta not be sent to pathology.
 In the event this happens, it would no longer be safe for consumption, but you could still bring it home to bury.

 Where will you prepare my placenta pills?